nir-mo/nir-mo.github.io/README.md

+# Installation and notes to myself
+The current version of Jekyll and github-pages works with **ruby version 2.7.4**!
+Using higher version of ruby throws starge exceptions...

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.